top of page

 • We build local participatory eco-systems through thickening local networks.

-• Networks of particular importance to the Living Lab are the spaces where community can actively participate, connect, learn and grow such as neighbourhood houses, community sheds, parks and community gardens, libraries and local government.
+• Networks of particular importance to the Living Lab are the spaces where community can actively participate, connect, learn and grow such as community centres, community sheds, parks and community gardens, libraries and local government.

 • We support people, groups, organisations to discover their strengths, explore their passions, share their skills and knowledge.